U.S. states allege Google 'unlawfully' preserves Play Store monopoly | Technology

 In the United States, Google Play accounts for 90% of Android apps downloaded, according to the lawsuit.
 "Google leverages its monopoly power with Android to unlawfully maintain its monopoly in the Android app distribution market," the lawsuit stated.

-Samsung did not immediately respond to a request for comment.
+Samsung declined to comment.
 The plaintiffs, which include California and the District of Columbia, also say Google has unlawfully mandated that some apps use the company's payment tools and give Google as much as 30% of digital goods sales.
 The "extravagant commission," compared with the 3% other marketplaces charge, has forced app makers to raise prices and consumers to spend more, the states said.

 The states said on Wednesday they have not ruled out taking similar action against Apple over its App Store.
 The filing drew praise from Meghan DiMuzio, executive director for the Coalition for App Fairness, which represents companies including Match Group Inc and Spotify Technology SA that oppose some of the Play Store rules.